 Not all motors support this but it is available with different terminology.
 In Specialized bikes, the user has full control of each mode with 2 variables called ‘support’ and ‘peak power’.
 By default, Eco mode is set to 35/35 and Trail mode is set to 35/70.
 The great news is the user can set their own e-mtb mode by setting Eco to 20/100 for example and then Trail to 40/100.
 Eco will give the rider 20% support but go all the way to 100% peak power when called upon.
 The rider just has to work for it and it is configurable through the app.
 Trail mode is the same but gives the user more support.
 With this mode, the user rarely has to go to Trail mode or Turbo mode but still get the full benefit of the motor.
 This increases range and usability quite a bit.

-3. Charge the battery as soon as you get home
+3. Charge your e-bike battery as soon as you get home

 With most e-bike batteries, charging is fairly quick to get to 90% but it slows down quite a bit to get to 100%.
 This protects the battery at the most critical part of charging since they batteries really do not like to get overcharged or charged too quickly at the limits.